 statistics on articles that might need to be updated or archived.

-With Guide Enterprise, you can use scheduled unpublishing to archive articles with a shelf life, for example, release notes or announcements.
+You can use scheduled unpublishing to archive articles with a shelf life, for example, release notes or announcements, (Enterprise plans only).

 - Use workflow: define a workflow to ensure your articles are reviewed regularly.
-With Guide Enterprise you can use Team Publishing to set up workflows to review, approve, and publish content.
+You can use Team Publishing to set up workflows to review, approve, and publish content (Enterprise plans only).

 - Use analytics: use statistics on page views and user engagement as input to your content update process.